-- 60. A dissertation must be an original research work including an introduction with a substantiated scientific problem, the defined relevance of the work, its objective and tasks to be solved, the novelty of the work, summary of the research conducted in the world on the dissertation topic and its results/outcomes; the introduction must provide the methodology or methods of the work, discuss the credibility of the obtained research results and their relation to the data obtained by other scientists, conclusions and other aspects which are considered important by the doctoral student.
-A dissertation should indicate the scientific papers published on the topic of the dissertation of which the doctoral candidate is the lead co-author.
-The text of the dissertation is written either in the Lithuanian language, or in the English language; if the Committee agrees, it can be written in a language other than Lithuanian or English.
-The volume of the dissertation (except for a dissertation based on a set of scientific papers) is 4-10 quires (the volume of one quire is 40 000 characters with spaces).
+63. A dissertation must be an original research work including an introduction with a substantiated scientific problem, the defined relevance of the work, its objective and tasks to be solved, the novelty of the work, summary of the research conducted in the world on the dissertation topic and its results/outcomes; the introduction must provide the methodology or methods of the work, discuss the credibility of the obtained results and their relation to the data obtained by other scientists, conclusions and other aspects which are considered important by the doctoral student.
+The dissertation should indicate the scientific papers published on the topic of the dissertation of which the doctoral candidate is the lead co-author.
+The text of the dissertation is written in the Lithuanian language or in the English language; if the Committee agrees, it can be written in a language other than Lithuanian or English.
+The volume of the dissertation (except for a dissertation based on a set of scientific papers) is 4-10 quires (one quire is equivalent to 40 000 characters with spaces).
 The dissertation abstract is required to include the definition of the scientific problem analysed in the dissertation, the presentation of the objectives and tasks of the research work, the scientific novelty of the work, the research methodology, the key results and the conclusions based on the results defended by the doctoral student, and brief information about the doctoral candidate.
 The dissertation abstract (its recommended volume is in-between 0.5 and 1 quire; the volume of the abstract is included in the total determined volume of the dissertation) is prepared in the Lithuanian language or in the English language (i.e., in the language other than the language of the main body of the dissertation).
-If a dissertation is written in a language other than Lithuanian or English, two abstracts shall be prepared (in the Lithuanian language and in the English language).
-The text of a dissertation and its abstract must conform to the requirements of in the appropriate quality of language. - 61.
-The Supervisor and the Consultant (if appointed to a doctoral student) have to be indicated in the dissertation.
-In case of the replacement of the Supervisor, the previous Supervisor and the period of their supervision have to be indicated.
-Examples of the title page and the second page of a dissertation are provided in Appendix 1 to the Regulation. - 62.
-A doctoral student can submit a prepared dissertation for defence if he/she: - 62.1.
-Has passed all the examinations and obtained assessments for all other works scheduled in the doctoral student's work plan (which contains at least 30 ECTS credits); - 62.2.
-While preparing the dissertation specified in Paragraph 58 of the Regulation, the doctoral student has published key research results at least in two scientific papers (i.e., where the doctoral student is the sole author or the lead co-author of at least one of these papers) published or with DOI or another justification for acceptance for publication in peer-reviewed scientific journals or a scientific monograph.
-The doctoral student's research results are published: - 62.2.1.
-In the areas of humanities and social sciences: at least in two papers in international peer-reviewed scientific journals with more than half of the members of its editorial board being representatives of the country other than the one the publication is published in, or scientific publications with the impact factor in the Clarivate Analytics Web of Science (CA WoS) or Elsevier
+If a dissertation is written in a language, and in the English language).
+The text of a dissertation and its abstract must conform to the requirements of in the appropriate quality of language.

+64. The Supervisor and the Consultant (if appointed to a doctoral student) are required to be indicated in the dissertation.
+In case of the replacement of the Supervisor, the previous Supervisor and the period of his/her supervision are required to be indicated.
+Examples of the title page and the second page of a dissertation are provided in Appendix 1 to the Regulation.

+65. A doctoral student can submit a dissertation for defence if he/she:

+65.1.
+Has passed all the examinations and obtained assessments for all other works scheduled in the doctoral student's work plan (which contains at least 30 ECTS credits);

+65.2.
+While preparing the dissertation specified in Paragraph 61 of the Regulation, the doctoral student has published the key research results at least in two scientific papers (i.e., where the doctoral student is a sole author or the lead co-author of at least one of these papers) published or with DOI or another justification for acceptance for publication in peer-reviewed scientific journals or a scientific monograph.
+The doctoral student's research results shall be published:

-Scopus (Scopus) databases and in the Q1-Q3 quartiles at the time of the publishing of the papers or a scientific monograph;
+65.2.1.
+In the areas of humanities and social sciences: at least in two papers in international peer-reviewed scientific journals with more than half of the members of its editorial board being representatives of a country other than the one the publication is published in, or scientific publications with the impact factor in the Clarivate Analytics Web of Science (CA WoS) or Elsevier Scopus (Scopus) databases and in the Q1-Q3 quartiles at the time of the publishing of the papers or a scientific monograph;